-For example, Post.Bid.Ship. has more than 2,000 trucks in its national network that are capable of various types of cargo transport, including partial loads, full loads and refrigerated loads.
+Post.Bid.Ship. has more than 2,000 trucks in its national network that are capable of various types of cargo transport, including partial loads, full loads and refrigerated loads.
 Shippers submit proposals.
-Then prescreened carriers bid on jobs based on the specifications provided.
+Then, prescreened carriers bid on jobs based on the specifications provided.

-Another online freight marketplace is 10-4.
-This provider connects carriers to shippers using an automated transportation exchange.
+10-4 is another online freight marketplace that connects carriers to shippers using an automated transportation exchange.
 Carriers use 10-4 for free.
 Shippers don’t pay a monthly fee; instead, they pay 10-4 fees based on the contracts they obtain through the marketplace.

-Auctions are another business model used by online freight companies, such as uShip.
+uShip uses auctions as their business model.
 Competitive bidding from providers allows manufacturers and distributors to pay a fraction of the retail rate for shipping services.